NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

     # raster.
 To do this we need the number of columns and rows in the raster
     # and the resolution of the raster.

-    # note that you need to multiple the columns and rows by the resolution of
+    # note that you need to multiply the columns and rows by the resolution of
     # the data to calculate the proper extent!
     xMax <- (xMin + (ncol(b34))*res)
     yMin <- (yMax - (nrow(b34))*res)